How Do Uniforms Affect Students?

 School uniforms are unpopular with students.
 They find them uncomfortable and consider they are too restrictive.
 Students think comfortable outfits are more suitable for concentrating on their activities and work in school.
 If they are constantly fiddling with stiff collars, itchy trousers and uncomfortable shoes, this distracts them from the task at hand.
 Moreover, this distracts trainees from learning.
 Therefore, wearing casual clothes could improve and lengthen their learning time, ultimately impacting and enhancing their school achievement.

 Everyone has the right to self-expression.
 However, uniforms limit students’ choice of clothing.
-They assume that school dress codes restrain their ability to express individuality and deprive freedom to support social causes.
+They assume that school dress codes restrain their ability to express individuality and deprive them of the freedom to support social causes.

 Most Popular Learning English Courses